Link copied!

 Tubwayhun l'meskenaee b'rukh dilhounhie malkuta dashmaya

-Blessed are the poor in spirit, for theirs is the king's reign of heaven.
+Flourishing are those poor in Ruha, for the reign of heaven is theirs.

 Tubwayhun labwile d'hinnon netbayun